Do you need to improve your marketing as a financial advisor?

 Want to create an eye-catching email signature for free?
 HubSpot’s simple online tool lets you generate a professional email signature that’s brand cohesive and includes all your important contact information (a win-win in our book).

-Watch the following video to see Tammy create her free Indigo Marketing Agency email signature in less than 10 minutes:
+Watch the following video to see how to create a free email signature in less than 10 minutes:

 Or, follow these steps:

 Uncheck the Created With HubSpot button at the top of the screen.
 (If left selected, this generates an ad in your email signature that invites others to create a free signature.)

 Then choose your email signature template.
 We chose Template 6 in the video above, but feel free to use whichever style suits your preference.